Austria in the Eurovision Song Contest 2002: Format

 Ten songs competed in the competition where the winner was selected by public voting and a jury panel consisting of 2,002 Internet users that were selected in late February 2002 via an online quiz organised by the radio channel Ö3.
 The jury results created an overall ranking from which points from 1 (lowest) to 5 (highest) were distributed to the top five entries.
 Viewers were able to vote via telephone or SMS, each of them which also created an overall ranking and assigned scores from 1 to 5.
 After the combination of all scores, the entry with the highest number of points was selected as the winner.

 Competing entries

-Six artists were nominated by record companies, while an additional four acts was chosen through an open submission.
+Six artists were nominated by record companies, while an additional four acts were chosen through an open submission.
 For the open submission, ORF invited all interested artists to submit their songs to the broadcaster between 28 August and 30 November 2001.
 The broadcaster received over 700 submissions at the close of the deadline, which were reviewed by a team of music professionals.
 The ten artists selected to compete in the national final were revealed on 28 January 2002 at an ORF press conference that was hosted by Andi Knoll.